The cumulative cap usually compounds each year and builds upon itself from the inception of the lease.

 From a landlord’s perspective, the fewer categories considered to be controllable the better.
 Of course, tenants will have the opposite perspective.

 Measurements of capped expenses usually begin in the year the lease commenced.
-However, leases that commence in the 4th quarter of the year may have the base for their cap set as the following year.
+However, leases that commence in the 4th quarter of the year may have the initial year of their cap set as the following year, if language in the lease allows it.

-Setting bases for caps on leases in newly developed buildings or those prior to stabilization is crucial for the landlord in maximizing the recovery of expenses in the later years of tenant leases.
+Setting the initial year for caps on leases in newly developed buildings or those prior to stabilization is crucial for the landlord in maximizing the recovery of expenses in the later years of tenant leases.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.